Bathing a patient in bed

 American Red Cross.
 Assisting with personal cleanliness and grooming.
 In: American Red Cross.
 American Red Cross Nurse Assistant Training Textbook.
 3rd ed.
 American National Red Cross; 2013:chap 13.

-Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M. Bathing, bedmaking, and maintaining skin integrity.
+Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M. Personal hygiene.
 In: Smith SF, Duell DJ, Martin BC, Gonzalez L, Aebersold M, eds.
 Clinical Nursing Skills: Basic to Advanced Skills.
 9th ed.
-New York, NY: Pearson; 2017:chap 8.
+New York, NY: Pearson; 2017:chap 9.

 Reviewed by: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.